Estimating accretion times of halo substructures in the Milky Way: accretion time

 The estimated accretion times vary with the choice of the Milky Way potential model.
 For comparison, we adopt the potential of \citet[][, hereafter B15]{bovy15Galpy}.
 The circular velocity curves of this potential and the \citet[][, hereafter E19]{eilers19Circular} potential used above are shown in Figure~\ref{fig:rc}.
 As shown in this figure, the B15 potential has a smaller mass than the E19.
 At the solar position, the circular velocity is 219 km s$^{-1}$ for the B15 potential and 229 km s$^{-1}$ for the E19 potential.

 The bin width $\Delta$ and the uncertainty threshold are adjusted to maximize the significance.
 The right panels of Figure~\ref{fig:ps_gl1} show the 1-D power spectra of GL-1 computed using the B15 potential.
 It can be seen that the significances are noticeably reduced, especially for the $r$ direction.
-The estimated accretion times also differ, but the results from the two potentials are not entirely inconsistent.
-In the 1-D power spectra based on the B15 potential, a peak can still be identified around 5.7 Gyr, corresponding to the result from the E19 potential, although it is no longer the most prominent one.
+This reduction occurs when the adopted Milky Way potential poorly represents the true potential \citep{mcmillan08Disassembling}.
+Nevertheless, the estimated accretion times remain close, suggesting that an incorrect potential is unlikely to fully obscure the true accretion time.

 Since the E19 potential is based on more reliable Gaia data and the corresponding accretion time estimate exhibits higher significance, we adopt the result derived from the E19 potential.